-With the age and occasion that gave them birth, the adventurous and warlike element of their character has passed away; but its moral and beneficent principle still remains, bright in all its primitive beauty and loveliness, to excite, as in the day of their greatest glory, that spirit of refined and moral chivalry, which prompts us to press onward in the cause of TRUTH and JUSTICE; stimulates us to exertion in behalf of the destitute and oppressed; to wield the sword, if need be, when pure and undefiled Religion calls us in her defence; and, in a Brother's cause, to do all that "may become men."
+With the age and occasion that gave them birth, the adventurous and warlike element of their character has passed away but its moral and beneficent principle still remains, bright in alits primitive beauty and loveliness, to excite, as in the day of their greatest glory, that spirit of refined and moral chivalry which prompts us to press onward in the cause of Truth and Justice; stimulates us to exertion in behalf of the destitute and oppressed; to wield the sword, if need be, when pure and undefiled Religion calls us in her defence; and, in a Brother's cause, to do all that "may become men."

-They also teach the triumph of immortality,-that, though death has its sting, its infliction is but for a moment,-that this frail organization, though here subject to "the many ills that flesh is heir to," possesses an ethereal principle, which shall soar to the realms of endless bliss and beyond the power of change, to live forever.
+They also teach the triumph of immortality,-that, though death has its stirg, its infliction is but for a moment,-that thi frail organization, though here subject to "the many ills tha flesh is heir to," possesses an ethereal principle, which shal soar to the realms of endless bliss and beyond the power o change, to live forever.